XFox111/TabsAsideExtension/CONTRIBUTING.md

    ```

 2. Enable Developers mode on your browser extensions page
-3. Click the "Load unpacked" button and navigate to the extension root folder (contains `manifest.json`)
+3. Click "Load unpacked" button and navigate to the extension root folder (contains `manifest.json`)
 4. Done!

-Next time you make any changes to the codebase, reload the extension by toggling it off and on or by pressing the "Reload" button on the extensions list page
+Next time you make any changes to the codebase, reload the extension by toggling it off and on or by pressing "Reload" button on the extensions list page

 ### Development workflow